Huriphoonado/Software-Engineering-Foundations/Presentation-1/Intro-To-Cordova.md

 ### Accessing Native Device Functions with Cordova

 Once they have been added to the plugins directory, it is easy to access device functionality with a set of Javascript functions.
 Using the PhoneGap mobile app to test your code enables use of device APIs whereas testing the code within a browser via localhost will not.
+The source code to the following is included within the presentation directory.

 First things first, I've added a few buttons in www/index.html that when pressed will trigger functions in javascript.